chromaui/chromatic-docs/infrastructure-upgrades.md

 ### Release notes for infrastructure upgrades

-See the Capture Cloud release notes to get the latest infrastructure changes.
+Read about the infrastructure changes in the release notes.

 | Capture Stack version                                                |Status                                               |
 |:--------------------------------------------------------------------:|-----------------------------------------------------|
 | [Version 2](infrastructure-release-notes#version-2)                  | General availability                                |
 | [Version 1](infrastructure-release-notes#version-1)                  | Outdated ([opt in for upgrade](#opt-in-to-upgrade)) |